Flat light photography – how, when and why use it

 Type of light source for flat light photography

-Flat light can be created with strobes indoors or outdoors, but you don’t have to use flash to create flat light.
+Flat light can be created with strobe lighting indoors or outdoors, but you don’t have to use flash to create flat light.
 Let’s have a look at how to use flat lighting in photography with different types of lighting – flash light and natural light.

 Natural light for flat lighting outdoors